-10.5.10 Player identification table
+10.5.11 Player identification table

-The club licence applicant must prepare and uploade to DBU a list of all players on contract at the club during the accounting period.
+The club licence applicant must prepare and upload to DBU a list of all players on contract at the club during the accounting period.

-The minimum requirement for each player follows in Annex VI, F, para.
-3 and 4 regarding requirements to the financial statements.
+The minimum requirement for each player follows in Annex F regarding requirements to the financial statements.
 The table must be uploaded along with the rest of the application material.

-10.5.11 Disclosure of financial information
+10.5.12 Disclosure of financial information

-The licence applicant must disclose on his website, or request DBU to disclose on its website, the following information and no later than at the date when DBU submits a list of licensees to UEFA, i.e. 29 May 2021:
+The licence applicant must disclose on his website, or request DBU to disclose on its website, the following information and no later than at the date when DBU submits a list of licensees to UEFA, i.e. 29 May 2023:

-- a) The total amount paid to or for the benefit of agents/intermediaries within the latest reporting period. - b) Its latest audited annual financial statements assessed by DBU.
+a) The total amount paid to or for the benefit of agents/intermediaries within the latest reporting period.

+b) Its latest audited annual financial statements assessed by DBU.